ucam-department-of-psychiatry/camcops/documentation/source/developer/building_client.rst

 General
 ~~~~~~~

+- Open the ``camcops.pro`` project file in Qt Creator.

+- Add your chosen kit(s) to the CamCOPS project.

 - Use defaults, except everywhere you see :menuselection:`Build Settings -->
   Build Steps --> Make --> Make arguments`, add ``-j 8`` for an
   8-CPU machine to get it compiling in parallel.